Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

+Lastly, natural splines is performed on total cancer rate.
+Figure \ref{fig:comp_spl} presents the estimation.
+Corresponding to Giuntella and Mazzonna's findings \cite{giuntella2019sunset}, we focus on the overlapping region of time zones.
+Among the three time zone borders, no significant deviation in cancer incidence is observed as incidence estimates (solid lines) do not lie outside of the confidence band of the neighboring line.
+Since time zone boundaries are drawn irregularly, there are fewer observations around the borders than in the middle of the time zones, which could result in wider confidence bands.

-We also compute a 95\% confidence band that is uniform over the time zone overlapping region, shown in Figure \ref{fig:spl-unif}.
-The three overlapping regions are created by EST and CST, CST and MST, and MST and PST.
-The region between EST and CST is bounded by the longitude of the east most county in Central time zone and the west most county in Eastern time zone.
-The rest regions are determined in similar ways.
-We then take the widest 95\% confidence interval over each region, and make it uniform across that region.
-The dotted lines above and below the estimates are the resulting uniform confidence band.
-Again, no solid line lies outside of the confidence band of the adjacent time zone, confirming our observation that there is no significant difference in cancer rates around borders of time zones under 95\% confidence level.
+We created uniform 95\% confidence band for each time zone overlapping region to investigate the relationship around borders in detail.
+First, we define the overlapping regions---those formed by Eastern and Central, Central and Mountain, and Mountain and Pacific.
+For the region between Eastern time zone and Central time zone, we take longitudinal region bounded by the east most longitude in Central time zone and the west most longitude in Eastern time zone.
+The rest regions are determined in a similar fashion.
+Then, we take the widest 95\% confidence interval within each region, and make it uniform across that region.
+As shown in Figure \ref{fig:comp_spl_unif}, the lines above and below the estimates are the uniform confidence bands.
+Again, no solid line lies outside of the confidence band of the adjacent time zone, which is in agreement with the observation that there is no significant difference in cancer incidence around borders of time zones, under 95\% confidence level.